-Federal Public Participation Requirements
+2. Federal Public Participation Requirements

-The Bipartisan Infrastructure Law(BIL)the federal surface transportation funding and authorization bill, was signed in 2022, and continues to support previous federal public participation guidelines.
+The Infrastructure Investment and Jobs Act, the federal surface transportation funding and authorization bill was signed in 2024 and continues to support previous federal public participation guidelines.
 MPOs are required to develop a public participation plan identifying reasonable opportunities for the public and all interested stakeholders to be involved in and comment on the contents of the long-range Metropolitan Transportation Plan and Transportation Improvement Program.
 In addition to the MTP and TIP, this Public Participation Plan outlines public participation requirements and outreach methods for all the RPC's core planning processes.

-The BIL also requires that MPOs identify a broad and inclusive list of stakeholders that must be provided the opportunity to comment and be involved in the planning process.
+The IIJA also requires that MPOs identify a broad and inclusive list of stakeholders that must be provided with the opportunity to comment and be involved in the planning process.
 These stakeholders, including the public, affected government agencies, transportation disadvantaged populations, providers of transportation and more.
-MPO's are also required to coordinate with the statewide transportation planning public participation and consultation processes.
+MPO's are also required to coordinate with the statewide transportation planning, public participation, and consultation processes.

-Additionally, the BIL also requires that MPOs conduct public meetings at convenient and accessible locations at convenient times, use visualizations such as maps and charts to help describe plans, and make public information available in electronically accessible formats.
+Additionally, the IIJA also requires that MPOs conduct public meetings at convenient and accessible locations at convenient times, use visualizations such as maps and charts to help describe plans, and make public information available in electronically accessible formats.

-Public Involvement Goals
+Section 3 Public Involvement Goals

-To help achieve broader public understanding and consensus on transportation plans, programs, and projects, the following major goals are identified for the public participation efforts of the RPC.
+To help achieve broader public understanding and consensus on transportation plans, programs, and projects, the following major goals are identified for the public participation efforts of the RPC:

-Inform- Provide timely, objective information to keep the public informed about RPC's ongoing transportation planning and project programming processes throughout the region.

-Involve- Create inclusive opportunities for the public to provide comments and feedback for consideration at key decision-making points in the planning and programming process, with an emphasis on actively seeking out input from traditionally underserved populations.

-Comprehend- Broaden the mutual understanding of priorities and concerns of all involved and impacted by the RPC's planning and programming activities.

-Engage- Collaborate with local communities and other stakeholders in an interactive process to develop plans and programs that are reflective of the values of the region.

-Improve- Continuously seek ways to improve information, involvement, and engagement through annual evaluation of the public participation process
+- 1. Inform- Provide timely, objective information to keep the public informed about RPC's ongoing transportation planning and project programming processes throughout the region. - 2.
+Involve Create inclusive opportunities for the public to provide comments and feedback for consideration at key decision-making points in the planning and programming process, with an emphasis on actively seeking out input from traditionally underserved populations. - 3.
+Comprehend Broaden the mutual understanding of priorities and concerns of all involved and impacted by the RPC's planning and programming activities. - 4.
+Engage Collaborate with local communities and other stakeholders in an interactive process to develop plans and programs that are reflective of the values of the region. - 5.
+Improve Continuously seek ways to improve information, involvement, and engagement through annual evaluation of the public participation process.

-Identification of Stakeholders
+Section 4 Identification of Stakeholders